AwesomeLemon/ENCAS/README.md

 speed.
 However, the results should be very close in terms of metrics (since for our paper we ran each experiment 10 times).

 Since NAT spends roughly half of the time not using GPU, the code was written to allow 2 runs to use a single GPU (this is achieved by only working with GPU in subprocesses, which are killed once they are done, allowing the next subprocess to use the entire VRAM).

+The data of all our experiments (including the supernetwork weights) is available [here](https://surfdrive.surf.nl/files/index.php/s/p53yWOhZ5g2UXyc).

 ### Preparation